Our elementary department consists of kindergarten through 5th grades at Phoenix Day School for the Deaf.

 The average class size is 6 students (with a range of 4 to 9 students), providing maximum opportunity for individualization.
-On average, we have three classes at each grade level, working together as a department for student in 2nd – 6th grade.
+On average, we have two classes at each grade level, working together as a department for students in K– 5th grade.

 Students in our program receive the following services:

-access to direct communication with deaf and hard of hearing peers their own age for communication and socialization
+- access to direct communication with deaf and hard of hearing peers their own age for communication and socialization

-access to deaf and hard of hearing adult role models
+- access to deaf and hard of hearing adult role models